rsvim/rsvim/README.md

 When implementing the initial prototype of javascript runtime and the [Minimum Common Web Platform API](https://min-common-api.proposal.wintertc.org/) for RSVIM, a lot of source code and techncial design were learned from following projects:

-- [dune](https://github.com/aalykiot/dune): Thanks to @aalykiot's excellent project **dune**, most of core components of the javascript runtime directly becomes it, including: ES modules, async tasks, runtime API bingings, typescript transformer and the most famous "event loop" framework, ported to tokio's async runtime.
+- [dune](https://github.com/aalykiot/dune): Thanks to @aalykiot for the **dune** project.
+Most of core components of RSVIM's javascript runtime directly becomes it, including: ES modules, async tasks, runtime API bingings, typescript transformer and the most famous "event loop" framework, ported to tokio runtime.
-- [deno](https://deno.com/): A modern runtime for JavaScript and TypeScript.
+- [deno](https://deno.com/): Thanks to @denoland team for the

 ## Supporting the Project